 The Engineering / Project Lead the Way (PLTW) curriculum is designed to work in partnership with two pre-requisite programs taught in local schools: Introduction to Engineering Design (IED) and Principles of Engineering (POE).
 For students who complete these prerequisite courses or have instructor approval, the Career Center offers Digital Electronics (DE) and Engineering Design and Development (EDD).

 First semester students in the DE course will use computer simulations to learn about the logic of electronics while designing, testing, and constructing circuits and devices – including micro-controllers and programmable robots.

 In the second semester, students can complete the EDD course, where they will work in teams to develop engineering solutions through research, design, and construction.
 Mentors from related businesses will guide students through real-world experience.

 The Career Center’s PLTW program will prepare students by immersing them in rigorous engineering problems.
 Successful students are academically strong, and self-motivated.

-Students from any high school can also join our FIRST Robotics team!
-The team meets in January and jumps into the challenges and team activities that go along with building a robot for competition!
+Students from any high school can also join our FIRST Robotics team.
+The team begins meeting in January and jumps into the challenges and team activities that go along with building a robot for competition.